outliersinc/radish-rosalind/README.md

 Challenge 4 - Takes a DNA file and a motif file.
 Searches the DNA file and prints the location of each motif. motifInDNA.py

+Challenge 5 - Point Mutations.
+Measures the number of point mutations and returns the Hamming Distance between two strings.

-Challenge 5 - Takes a DNA sequence, creates the palindrome sequence, prints it and searches for palindromes in length from 4 to 12 nucleotides.
+      Takes a DNA sequence, creates the palindrome sequence, prints it and searches for palindromes in length from 4 to 12 nucleotides.
 This program finds and prints the location and length of each palindrome within the given sequence.